 For most leaders fall is a busy time of year.
 Layer on an uncertain and difficult economic climate and we all tend to hunker-down a little.
 This month I hope to nudge you to consider including your own personal leadership development on your busy agenda.
 Why?

 The most important thing that you can do to keep up with the change and uncertainty we presently face is to make sure that your leadership skills are keenly honed and stay that way.
 And even the most optimistic and forward-thinking leaders need support from time to time.
 No one can be an effective leader by going it alone, particularly when managing large–scale organizational change.
 As a leader, you must be the first to recognize this and plan accordingly if you want to make the most of the rare opportunities presented by current conditions.

-Coaching can help you move the dial on your leadership abilities.
-One of my clients, Sara, used leadership coaching to jumpstart her success in a new position.
+Coaching can help you move the dial on your personal leadership abilities.
+One of my clients, Sara, used professional leadership coaching to jumpstart her success in a new position.
 Judi, another client, found new self awareness and insight through a combination of traditional coaching and a few experiential coaching sessions with my horses.
 But first, let’s start by exploring the big picture: What is coaching all about?

 Leadership or executive coaching is a powerful tool to help you get to the next level or ‘unstuck’.
 When you work with me as your coach, we begin by clarifying your particular needs and setting attainable goals.
 Not only do I work with you by developing who you are personally as a leader.
 I also give you the tools to ensure you can handle workplace challenges, reduce stress and increase your sense of accomplishment and satisfaction.
 In particular, I assist you in:

 - Developing creative ‘solutions’ based thinking,

 - Seeing the opportunity in the problem or crisis,